hoprnet/docs-rpch-net/versioned_docs/version-Beta/tutorial-basics/Cryptography.md

 Here’s the list of the general cryptographic primitives used in the protocol:

-* ENC<sub>K</sub>(IV,M) = (C,T) denotes authenticated encryption of a plaintext message M, using a secret key K and a unique initialization vector IV.
-The resulting product is a ciphertext C and an authentication tag T. The additional authenticated data (AAD) that such an encryption scheme might support is omitted for this protocol.
+* ENC<sub>K</sub>(IV,M,AAD) = (C,T) denotes authenticated encryption of a plaintext message M, using a secret key K, a unique initialization vector IV and additional authenticated data (AAD).
+The resulting product is a ciphertext C and an authentication tag T.
-* DEC<sub>K</sub>(IV,C,T) = (M, {0,1})  denotes decryption and verification of a given message M, authentication tag T, initialization vector IV, and a secret key K. The resulting product is the alleged plaintext message M and an indicator whether the obtained message is authentic (1) or not (0).
+* DEC<sub>K</sub>(IV,C,AAD,T) = (M, {0,1}) denotes decryption and verification of a given message C, additional authenticated data AAD, authentication tag T, initialization vector IV, and a secret key K. The resulting product is the alleged plaintext message M and an indicator whether the obtained message is authentic (1) or not (0).
 * ECDH(s,P) = Q  denotes the Elliptic Curve Diffe-Hellman step, i.e. multiplication of a point P on a common elliptic curve by a secret scalar s, resulting in a new point Q = sP .
 * KDF<sub>i</sub>(Q,t,n) = s denotes a key derivation function with index i, applied to an elliptic curve point Q and additional tag t.
 The result is a byte string s of length n bytes.
 * GEN() = (s,P) generates a random valid keypair on an elliptic curve (compatible with ECDH) using a cryptographically secure random number generator.
 The result is a private key s and a corresponding public key P.